SOUTH ACTON ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our

 In Dec 2018, the Mayor approved the demolition of 2,100 homes at Ealing’s South Acton estate with all replacement ‘social’ housing at up to 80% of market rent.

 The South Acton estate is Ealing’s and West London’s largest council estate with 2,100 homes spanning 52 hectares of land.
 These are accommodated in a range of principally medium to high rise blocks.
 The estate also provides shops, a youth club, a community centre, a nursery, school buildings and open space.
 One of the blocks on the estate, Harlech Tower is well known as the backdrop for the BBC sitcom Only Fools and Horses.

-The estate is well served by transport links with nearby Acton Town, a major interchange for the District and Piccadilly lines, with links to Heathrow and the West End is on the western boundary.
+The estate is well served by transport links with nearby Acton Town, a major interchange for the District and Piccadilly lines, with links to Heathrow.
 On the southern boundary is South Acton railway station, a London Overground station running north through to Stratford and south to Richmond.

-In Dec 2018, the Mayor approved the revised masterplan for the South Acton estate, with replacement ‘social’ housing to be provided at social rent or London Affordable Rent affordable rent, but in fact the social housing can be let at up to 80% market rent.
+In Dec 2018, the Mayor approved the revised masterplan for the South Acton estate, with replacement ‘social’ housing to be provided at social rent or London Affordable Rent, but in fact the section 106 agreement allows either tenure to be provided at 80% market rent.

 Shortly afterwards, the Mayor allocated funding to the scheme and exempted it from his requirement to ballot residents on the demolition of their homes.

-Planning permission was subsequently granted for 2,350 new homes of which 796 will be social rent, albeit the planning consent’s Section 106 legal agreement defines ‘social rent’ as anything up to 80% market rent:
+Planning permission was granted for 2,350 new homes of which 796 will be social rent, albeit the planning consent’s Section 106 legal agreement defines ‘social rent’ as anything up to 80% market rent:

 19 blocks were demolished in the first phase of the scheme and replacement homes are currently under construction.
 In 2018, Countryside and L&Q applied for a variation of the planning consent to increase the number of homes in subsequent phases to provide a total of 3,448 new homes in total.